mjafory/ImageGenerator/readme.md

 # AI Image Generator Tool

-This project is a simple AI Image Generator Tool implemented using Flask, HTML, CSS, and JavaScript.
+This project is a AI Image Generator Tool implemented using Flask, HTML, CSS, and JavaScript.
 The tool allows users to convert their text descriptions into images using a JavaScript-powered AI Image Generator.
 The generated images are displayed in a user-friendly web interface.

 ## Getting Started